yaniv-shulman/rsklpr/README.md

 ```

 ### What's new? ###
+- Version 1.0.0 - Dropped support for Python 3.8 and added support for Python 3.12.
 - Version 0.7.0 - Metrics including local R-Squared and more efficient computation of WLS.
 - Version 0.6.0 - Bootstrap inference and confidence intervals